 The frequency of water all in hurricanes is increasing as the global temperature rises.
 High-category hurricanes can cause various forms of residential, physical, and emotional damage.
 Many individuals prepare for emergency events by stocking up on water bottles, batteries, and other temporary supplies.

-Producing and distributing hurricane preparedness materials may negatively impact the environment.
+Producing and distributing water for hurricane preparedness materials may negatively impact the environment.
 Residents can protect themselves through extreme weather events by engaging in the five eco friends storm preparation techniques.
 Before assessing the different techniques, individuals may explore the environmental challenges associated with emergency protection materials.

-When hurricanes approach a coastline, residents hurry to the grocery stores to stock up on water.
+When water all in hurricanes approach a coastline, residents hurry to the grocery stores to stock up on water.
 Many home water systems run on electricity and pressure techniques, helping individuals shower, flush toilets, and access tap water.
 As residents purchase water bottles in preparation for a storm, they contribute to adverse environmental impacts.

 Nearly 86% of the plastic materials end up in landfills instead of recycling facilities.
 The production of water bottles also relies heavily on fossil fuels.
 It takes about 17 million barrels of oil to create enough water bottles to meet a large countries’ consumption demands.

 The production process creates greenhouse gas emissions, polluting the atmosphere.
 As emissions change the atmosphere, the planet becomes warmer, creating more extreme storms.
 If individuals cannot find plastic-less water supplies for storm preparation, they contribute to future hurricanes.